 Working memory is there a specific type of short-term memory, which is a little bit like in mental 'post-it note'.
-Your brain uses this mental 'post it note' to store information for a very short period while it decides whether it is important or not.
+Your brain uses this mental 'post it note' to store information for a very short period while it decides whether it is important or not, and whether it should process the information.
 Think about the last time you put your car keys down, and whether you remember where you put them or not.
 People with ADHD generally have poor working memory, which means it is difficult to remember people's names, where you put things, why are you walked into to a room etc.